Non-Discrimination and Equal Employment Opportunity Notice

-William Jewell has designated its Vice President for Social Responsibility and Engagement (the “Non-Discrimination Coordinator”) to handle all inquiries regarding its efforts to carry out this policy, to comply with federal and state laws prohibiting discrimination, and to receive complaints of discrimination.
+William Jewell has designated its Director of Human Resources (the “Non-Discrimination Coordinator”) to handle all inquiries regarding its efforts to carry out this policy, to comply with federal and state laws prohibiting discrimination, and to receive complaints of discrimination.
 The Non-Discrimination Coordinator may be contacted as follows:

-If the Non-Discrimination Coordinator is not available, inquiries and complaints may be directed to the Deputy Non-Discrimination Coordinato
+If the Non-Discrimination Coordinator is not available, inquiries and complaints may be directed to the Deputy Non-Discrimination Coordinators:

 Landon Jones, Campus Safety Director

 Missy Henry, Director of Disability Services and Compliance

 Yates-Gill College Lower Level